llastflowers/data-structures-and-algorithms/README.md

 - I need to loop through the nodes until the end and then add a new node with the given value
 - I need to loop through the nodes until I find the given value and then insert a new node with the given new value right before it
 - I need to loop through the nodes until I find the given value and then insert a new node with the given new value right after it

+# 7. Linked List: k-th From End

+## Challenge
+Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

+## Approach & Efficiency
+I need to loop through the list and stop 'k' nodes before the end.

+## Solution ("Whiteboarding")
+- I need to loop through the nodes until the end and then go back 'k' places, or stop 'k' spaces before the end.
+Then, I need to return the value of the node in that position.